m24h/esp32flash_mpy/README.md

 ## flash.py

-It is impossible to access flash memory by using machine.memXX function, because the memory mapping is not fixed and linear in ESP32.
+It is impossible to access flash memory by using machine.memXX function, because the memory mapping is not fixed and or in ESP32.

 So if you have a lot of const data which is needed to be accessed, you have to choose file system and access it in block device mode.
 That is so inefficient and slow for random access needs.